-2.2.1.
-Carbon Tax
+2.3.1.
+Carbon taxes

-33. For the purpose of this Handbook, we will intend carbon taxation as "a tax capable of conferring a reduction in corresponding carbon-based (equivalent) emissions in the atmosphere," It is thus regarded to have environmental purpose and effect.
+32. For the purpose of this Handbook, we define carbon taxation as "a tax capable of conferring a reduction in corresponding carbon-based (equivalent) emissions in the atmosphere".
+It is thus regarded as having environmental purpose and effect.